tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-model.md

 #### Update instances

 This API enables update of instances by timeSeriesId.
-This API only updates existing instances, but will throw an error if the instances do not already exists.
-The API also updates the name of the time series instance.
-The name of time series has to be unique in an environment.
+This API only updates existing instances, and will throw an error if the instances do not already exists.
+The API also updates the name of the time series instance, the name has to be unique in the environment.
+For updating the instance, timeSeriesId is required.
+Note, while updating the instance the input is taken as it is and overwritten, if any existing elements which has data and not provided in the payload they will be removed.
+So it is suggested always do a getInstance before updating the instance and change only the required field which needs to be updated and use that payload for update.

 Request Body:
 ```json